Data-ScienceHub/gpce-covid/TFT-pytorch/README.md

 ### Google Colab

 If you are running on **Google colab**, most libraries are already installed there.
 You'll only have to install the pytorch forecasting and lightning module.
 Uncomment those installation commands in the code.
+Upload the TFT-pytorch folder in your drive and set that path in the notebook colab section.
+If you want to run the data preparation notebook, upload the [CovidMay17-2022](../dataset_raw/CovidMay17-2022/) folder too.
+Modify the path accordingly in the notebook.

 ```python
 !pip install pytorch_lightning